meetshah17/ETL_Application/README.md

 1. Install the required Python packages by running pip install -r requirements.txt
 2. Run python main.py to execute the script.

+Step 3: Verify the Result as Expected

+Open a New Terminal and Run the Command: awslocal sqs receive-message --queue-url http://localhost:4566/000000000000/login-queue

+Result: This command will retrieve and display the original data received from the AWS SQS queue in JSON format.

+Open a New Terminal and Run the Command: docker exec -it etl_application-master-postgres-1 psql -U postgres

+Result: This command will open an interactive PostgreSQL session within the Docker container named etl_application-master-postgres-1 (this can be different accordig to your postgres image name).

+Connect to the PostgreSQL Database:
+\c postgres
+Result: This command will connect you to the postgres database.

+List All Tables:
+\dt
+Result: This command will list all the tables in the connected database.

+Query the user_logins Table:
+SELECT * FROM user_logins;

+Note: Verify that the table contains all the AWS SQS values with the transformation of Personally Identifiable Information (PII).
+Try running the process again to add more data to the table.
+Comapre original data and masked postgres data.

 ## Questions